kuzanatoliy/questions/PRINCIPLES_AND_PATTERNS/DESIGN_PATTERNS.md

 <details>
   <summary>What is Strategy?</summary>

 Strategy is a behavioural design pattern that lets you define a family of algorithms, but each of them into a separate class, and make their objects interchangeable.
+The pattern could be useful for Open-Close principle because allows to add new functionality by new strategy.

 Applicability: